maxgironcodes/sailthru-phoenix-ads/README.md

 ------------------------------------------

 ### 7. "Start"
-Runs commands 1-3 and asks whether to push the result to production.
+Runs all commands back-to-back, except for filter.

 ------------------------------------------